electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. Unassign your device which you used for the application testing.
+8. Unassign your device which you used for the application testing.
-  `impt dg unassign`

 ```
 > impt dg unassign
 The following Devices are unassigned successfully from Device Group "c675ad8a-9d88-1d0f-e017-4a8c71bb0fd5":